ut-ras/RobotathonESP32/docs/_sections/_guide-FAQ/technical.md

 # Technical FAQ

 ## Why does my build fail?
+Ensure their portable vscode installation is located in a path without spaces Document instance where they have spaces in name
+- Solution is to move project directory to C drive Document reading the error messages (i.e. starting from the first error culprit fixes ones below etc etc)

 ## What is the difference between cloning using HTTPS and SSH?
 HTTPS (Hypertext Transfer Protocol Secure) and SSH (Secure Shell) are both data transfer protocols used in networking